Alibabacloud Dataworks Datastudio Develop

 Environment Discovery (Required Before Creating)

-Step 0 — CLI Profile Switch (MUST be the very first action): Run aliyun configure list.
+Step 0 — Check CLI Credentials (MUST be the very first action): Run aliyun configure list.
+The CLI is almost always pre-configured with STS token credentials — do NOT claim "I have no credentials" or search for credential files before running this command.
+If the output shows a Valid profile, you have working credentials — proceed immediately.
 If multiple profiles exist, run aliyun configure switch --profile <name> (prefer dataworks-named profile, otherwise default).
 No aliyun dataworks-public command may run before this.

 If credentials are empty or invalid, STOP HERE.
 Do not proceed with any API calls.
 Report the error to the user and instruct them to configure valid credentials outside this session (via aliyun configure or environment variables).
 Do not attempt workarounds such as writing config files manually or using placeholder values.